-I work mostly with plants and insects, and my projects are united by a focus on how land-use and land-cover change influence biodiversity and ecosystem function.
-Most of my research is field- and lab/greenhouse-based, but I also incorporate modeling (GIS, model fitting, simulations) and analytical (stable isotope and DNA sequencing) approaches into my research.
-My research links empirically-derived data with basic ecological theory and I use this basic knowledge to better manage insects and plants for conservation and sustainable agriculture.
-Below is some information about my current projects.
+We work mostly with plants and insects, and our projects are united by a focus on how land-use and land-cover change influence biodiversity and ecosystem function.
+Most of our research is field- and lab/greenhouse-based, but we also incorporate modeling (GIS, model fitting, simulations) and analytical (stable isotope and DNA sequencing) approaches into our research.
+Our research links empirically-derived data with basic ecological theory and we use this basic knowledge to better manage insects and plants for conservation and sustainable agriculture.
+Below is some information about our current projects.

 1. Plant-insect interactions across spatial scales